Mexico–South Korea relations: Bilateral agreements

-Both nations have signed several bilateral agreements, such as an Agreement on Educational and Cultural Cooperation (1966); Agreement on Economic, Scientific and Technical Cooperation (1989); Agreement on Tourism and Telecommunications (1999); Agreement on the Avoidance of Double-Taxation (2000); Agreement on the Promotion and Reciprocal Protection of Investments (2000); Agreement on Technology and Innovation (2016); Agreement on Clean Energy Cooperation (2016); Agreement on Combating International Organized Crime (2016); Agreement on Higher Education, Health and Social Security (2016) and an Agreement on Intellectual Property (2016).
+Both nations have signed several bilateral agreements such as an Agreement on Cultural Cooperation (1966); Agreement on Trade (1966); Agreement on Air Transportation (1988); Agreement on Economic, Scientific and Technical Cooperation (1989); Agreement to Avoid Double Taxation and Prevent Fiscal Evasion with respect to Income Taxes (1994); Extradition Treaty (1996); Agreement on Tourism Cooperation (1996); Agreement on the Promotion and Reciprocal Protection of Investments (2000); Agreement on Mutual Legal Assistance in Criminal Matters (2005); Agreement on Cooperation and Mutual Assistance in Customs Matters (2005) and an Agreement for Cooperation in the Peaceful Uses of Nuclear Energy (2012).

-Tourism and Transportation
+Tourism and transportation

-In 2016, 45,000 South Korean citizens visited Mexico for tourism.
-That same period, over 8,000 Mexican citizens visited South Korea for tourism.
-In 2017, direct flights began between Mexico and South Korea with Aeroméxico.
+In 2018, 130,000 South Korean citizens visited Mexico for tourism.
+In 2017, over 8,000 Mexican citizens visited South Korea for tourism.
+There are direct flights between both nations with Aeroméxico.

 Trade

 In 2012, Mexico and South Korea began negotiations on a free trade agreement.
-In 2018, trade between the two nations amounted to US$19.1 billion.
-Mexico's main exports to South Korea include: petrol based products, minerals, seafood and alcohol (tequila and beer).
-South Korea's main exports to Mexico include: electronic equipment including cell phones and car parts.
+In 2023, trade between the two nations amounted to US$23.2 billion.
+Mexico's main exports to South Korea include: piston and rotary engines, parts and accessories of motor vehicles, aluminum, rubber and tires, chemical based products, fruits and vegetables, meat, and alcohol.
+South Korea's main exports to Mexico include: machinery, electronic equipment, cars, parts and accessories for motor vehicles, video games and consoles, iron and steel, chemical based products, and food based products.

-South Korea is Mexico's sixth biggest trading partner globally and South Korean foreign direct investment in Mexico between 1999 - 2015 amounted to over US$3 billion.
-During the same time period, Mexico invested US$200 million in South Korea.
-There are 1,700 South Korean companies investing in Mexico.
-Several South Korean multinational companies operate in Mexico such as LG, Hyundai, Kia Motors, Posco, Samsung and many others.
-Two Mexican multinational companies operate in South Korea: Grupo Promax and KidZania.
+South Korea is Mexico's sixth biggest trading partner globally and South Korean foreign direct investment in Mexico between 1999 and 2023 amounted to over US$10.5 billion.
+There are 2,032 South Korean companies investing in Mexico.
+Several South Korean multinational companies operating in Mexico include: LG, Hyundai, KEPCO, Kia Motors, KOGAS, Posco and Samsung (among others).
+Mexican multinational companies such as Grupo Bimbo, Grupo Promax, Katcon, KidZania and Vitro (among others) operate in South Korea.